rothgov/components/spacing.md

 ### Not sure what a 'rem' unit is?

 A 'rem' unit is equal to the computed value of font-size on the root element.

+## Print

+As our grid is based on simple maths, the scale can easily be transfered to printed materials.

 [Find out about rem](https://www.w3.org/TR/css-values-3/#rem)